The classic Space Bucket design is composed of two parts: a main container for the plant, and a light-top with a UFO LED

-Cover the outside walls of your main bucket with layers of black masking tape, this will make the Space Bucket lightproof and let you control light leaks.
+, the walls will be already reflective.Cover the outside of your main bucket with black tape, this will make it lightproof.
 You’re looking for lumen tightness.
-Finally, get your extra buckets and cut the top off of them: the resulting bucket-tops (or spacers) can be stacked to the main bucket to alter the height of the setup.
+Finally, get your extra buckets and cut the top off: the resulting spacers can be stacked to the main bucket to add height

 Once you have prepared your main container, cut holes on the sides to fit the PC Fans (8x8 are preferred).
 Two fans per bucket is a standard recommendation.

 Use the lower fan as intake, and keep the exhaust close to the lights to extract the heat.
 If you have only one fan, use it an active exhaust and keep the intake passive.
 Wire the fans with a 12v power supply